marioy47/blog-site/src/content/projects/google-maps-wordpress-plugin/index.md

 ---
 title: Google Maps WordPress Plugin
-cover: page-with-map-shortcodes.png
+cover: ./page-with-map-shortcodes.png
 date: 2020-05-01
 client: iHealthSpot
-tags: wordpress, google maps, php, javascript, api
+tags: [wordpress, google maps, php, javascript, api]
 summary: Custom WordPress plugin to create a Google Map for a single place or to create maps with multiple markers.
 ---

-# Google Maps WordPress Plugin

 The project consisted on creating a WordPress plugin that allowed a WordPress _site editor_ (a person) to embed a Google Map with multiple markers, using just a shortcode.